 What kind of drawings are needed for design patent applications?

 Formal patent drawings that satisfy the Patent Office’s requirements.
 An experienced patent illustrator can assist in preparing patent drawings.
+Our law firm has access to patent illustrators to prepare formal patent drawings for our clients.

 How long is the examination process for design patent applications?